 Get professional help

 - Plan time for your team to come up with ideas.
-Research says the more people working on a problem, the better.
-All you have to do is put it all together, like some kind of 1000 piece puzzle aficionado.
+The more people working on a problem, the better.
+All you have to do is put it all together, like some kind of 1,000 piece puzzle aficionado.

 - Marketing and sales are siblings.
 They don’t always get along, but you need to get sales and marketing working together to keep everybody happy.
 The sales team have been ranting about a sticking point for months.
 If you listen and plan in content that gets rid of that problem, you will find a bottle of outstanding English sparkling wine on your desk by Friday.